This hands-on shape activity is it!

 - pyramid

-I picked ONLY THREE 3D shapes to introduce at a time.
+Learn a few 3D shapes at a time.
+I picked only three 3D shapes to introduce at a time.
 Think less is more.
-You can play the game the first time, adding cubes and the second time with more than one 3D shape.
+You can play the game the first time, adding cubes, and the second time with more than one 3D shape.
 There is no rush to learn everything in one day.

+PRO TIPS: Shapes are something your child will revisit for years.
+The goal here is to introduce.
 Remember, learning anything takes exposure and repetition.
 There is no rush for mastery on day one.

+Hands-on activities work because they allow children to take risks.
 When preschoolers are exposed to new ideas, being able to touch objects helps a concept stick as they problem-solve.

-When learning to draw shapes, try this activity called Mystery Shapes.
+- When learning to draw shapes, try this activity called Mystery Shapes.

-Matching shapes is an entertaining way for toddlers to learn one 2D shape at a time.
+- Matching shapes is an entertaining way for toddlers to learn one 2D shape at a time.

-All of these shape activities listed above stick, because children get a chance to make decisions and touch objects.
+All of these shape activities listed above stick because children get a chance to make decisions and touch objects.
 This teaching method is a lot more useful than a worksheet!

+I tossed in these jumbo tweezers for some fine motor strength.
 The objective is to poke through the tissue paper and dig out a 3D shape.
 These tongs are a great tool to help improve pencil grip!
 We used them to help break through the paper.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Cover the muffin tin with tissue paper.
+- Cover the muffin tin with tissue paper.

-As each 3D shape is found, call out the name.
+- As each 3D shape is found, call out the name.
 Hearing it and saying it will help your preschooler remember!

 When will you try this hands-on shape activity?
 It’s the best!